BethCNC/aldi_meal_planning/docs/COOLIFY_DEPLOY.md

    - You should see: "Building frontend..." then "Starting server..."
 3. Check for errors in the logs:
    - ❌ "Missing Supabase environment variables" → Check Step 5
-   - ❌ "Missing OPENAI_API_KEY" → Check Step 5
+   - ❌ "Missing GEMINI_API_KEY" → Check Step 5
    - ❌ Build fails → Check Dockerfile syntax
    - ✅ "Server running on port 3000" → Success!